emudrak/datasharing/README.md

 	* 100,001 columns (one column for patient ids and one column for each exon)
 	* 21 rows (a row for exon names, and one row for each patient)

 There is more great information in [this paper](http://vita.had.co.nz/papers/tidy-data.pdf) by [Hadley Wickham](http://had.co.nz/) and [Borer et. al 2009.
 Some Simple Guidelines for Effective Data Management] (http://www.esajournals.org/doi/abs/10.1890/0012-9623-90.2.205).
-Regardless,

 If you are sharing your data with the collaborator in Excel, the tidy data should be in one Excel sheet per table.
 No macros should be applied to the data, and no columns/cells should be highlighted (these features are not usually recognized my most statistics software).
 Alternatively share the data in a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) or [TAB-delimited](http://en.wikipedia.org/wiki/Tab-separated_values) text file.